Car accidents can be very frightening as they can cause a myriad of serious injuries...

 Injuries at work are not just those suffered by employees while inside offices and other work premises.
 They also include injuries that take place outside—whether in traffic or inside other properties—as long as the reason for being there is related to the employee’s work duties.
-If you experience any type of work injury, then you can definitely contact a work injury trial attorney or personal injury lawyer in Los Angeles for your work-related injury claims against your employer.
+If you experience any type of work injury, then you can definitely contact a work injury trial attorney or general negligence lawyer in Los Angeles for your work-related injury claims against your employer.

 Aside from the foregoing, there are injuries suffered at work that are not readily apparent or not caused by immediate negligent accidents.
 Examples of these workplace injuries are carpal tunnel syndrome, back problems, and even internal health problems due to long-term exposure to substances or toxic materials.
 As injured workers, you are entitled to complete medical treatments to address your pain symptoms and other related health concerns—from undergoing x-rays, MRIs, lab tests, neurological tests, chiropractic care, physical therapy treatments, orthopedic treatments, and even epidural injections and surgeries.
 After all your pain and suffering, accident victims should not be made to shoulder the expenses for your treatments as you have a right to claim your workers’ compensation benefits from your insurance company and other applicable damages against the parties at fault.